The science is complex and the health claims extravagant. But what are antioxidants

 OK – don’t peel all fruits and vegetables.
 But if the skin is edible, eat it.
 The antioxidants are far more concentrated in the skin than the flesh of fruits like apples and pears.

 Yes – green tea, coffee, dark chocolate, turmeric and honey all contain some antioxidants.
 But eat them because you enjoy them.
 Not for the small

-There’s no doubt antioxidants play a role in health.
+There’s no doubt, antioxidants play a role in health and healthy eating.
 But the science doesn’t offer black and white health recommendations.